-- 1 pound bag of lentils (OR 4 standard size cans of already-cooked lentils)
+- 1 lb bag of lentils (OR 4 standard size cans of already-cooked lentils)

-- 6 to 8 cups of broth or water (only if cooking lentils from the bag)
+- 8 cups broth or water (only if cooking lentils from the bag)

-- 3 peppers (I did one red, one yellow, one green), washed and chopped
+- 3 peppers (I did one red, one yellow, and one green) washed and chopped

 - If using raw lentils: cook lentils according to instructions on package (use broth of choice, or water).